CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

  * Team Membership - added, removed
  * Workspace - added, removed, changed
  * Workspace Memberships - added, removed

+For example, let's say you [establish a webhook](/docs/establish-a-webhook) for an attachement by providing the GID of an attacment in your `resource` parameter.
+This means that based on the resource and action definition for attachment above, a deleted or a undeleted action will trigger your attachement webhook.

 #### Webhook Limits